 Returns INTEGER, a result code.
 The most typical value is 0x0000, indicating a successful operation.
-Arguments: This varia CharProps AS INTEGER able contains a bit mask to specify the following high level properties for the ristic that is added to the GATT table: Bit Description 0 Broadcast capable (SCCD descriptor must be present) 1 Can be read by the client nCharProps 2 2 Can be written by the client without a response 3 Can be written 4 Can be notifiable (CCCD descriptor must be present) 5 Can be indicatable (CCCD descriptor must be present) 6 Can accept signed writes 7 Reliable writes nUuidHandle byVal nUuidHandle AS INTEGER This specifies the UUID that is allocated to the characteristic, either 16 or 128 bits.
-This variable is a handle, pre-created using one of the following functions: BleHandleUuid16(), BleHandleUuid128(), BleHandleUuidSibling(). mdVal byVal mdVal AS INTEGER This is the mandatory metadata used to define the properties of the Value attribute that is created in the characteristic and is pre-created with help from function BleAttrMetadata().
+Arguments: byVal nCharProps AS INTEGER able contains a bit mask to specify the following high level properties for the ristic that is added to the GATT table: Bit Description 0 Broadcast capable (SCCD descriptor must be present) 1 Can be read by the client nCharProps 2 Can be written by the client without a response 3 Can be written 4 Can be notifiable (CCCD descriptor must be present) 5 Can be indicatable (CCCD descriptor must be present) 6 Can accept signed writes 7 Reliable writes byVal nt JuidHandle AS INTEGER nUuidHandle This specifies the UUID that is allocated to the characteristic, either 16 or 128 bits.
+This variable is a handle, pre-created using one of the following functions: BleHandleUuid16(), BleHandleUuid128(), BleHandleUuidSibling(). mdVal - dVal AS INTEGER mavai e mandatory metadata used to define the properties of the Value attribute that is in the characteristic and is pre-created with help from function BleAttrMetadata().